drhaliburton/card-generator/tutorial/Part II.md

-# Styling, Animations & Reponsive Design With CSS
+# Part II: Styling, Animations & Reponsive Design With CSS

 Welcome back!
 Now that we have our lovely card generator structured, it's time for some fun with CSS.
 CSS is wildly powerful and doesn't get enough credit for the hard work it does for your webpage.
 You can do so much with CSS, like:

 	- Spacing and positioning your elements
 	- Changing your font styles and colors
 	- Adding borders and background images
 	- Creating hover effects
 	- Animations and transitions
 	- Responsive design to add custom styling for different screen sizes

 I can't help you too much with this step of the project - it's up to you to research the different CSS properties to achieve card design you have in mind.
 It's your personal brand and style that will make your card unique.
 I start by sketching out a rough idea of what I want end product to look like, choose my colour scheme and make sure I'm happy with my layout before getting started.

 Before you start styling, I recommend getting familiar with *Developer Tools*, a *very* useful way to play with your CSS style and HTML page structure that is included in most browsers.
 You can open developer tools with `right click -> inspect`.
 Dev tools allows you to interact and change the HTML & CSS on *any* webpage and learning how to leverage the power of dev tools for exploring and playing with your code **will** drastically improve your life.
 Learn more about the different features and how to use DevTools in [this tutorial](http://blog.galvanize.com/how-to-use-chrome-devtools-for-the-absolute-beginner/) or [this video](https://www.youtube.com/watch?v=wcFnnxfA70g).